What is albumin?

 You may have heard of the protein albumin – but what can it tell you about your body?

 Albumin is the most abundant protein in the body.
-But what causes low albumin in the blood and what does this mean?
+But what can your levels of albumin tell you about your body?

-We look at the function of albumin and how doctors interpret levels of albumin.
+We look at the function of albumin and what your results could mean.

 What is albumin?